TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Hot Wheels were regular toy cars that didn’t have fancy motorised engines or 360-degree flip capabilities.
 But somehow, it was one of the highlights of our childhoods.

-Image credit: All Alive
+Image adapted from: All Alive via YouTube

 These toy cars came in different colours and were printed with both the McDonald’s and Hot Wheels logos.
 Today, Hot Wheels is still popular among kids, with some changes being made to its design to replicate more current car models, and crazier race tracks.